-For uniform steps w.r.t. $\log a$ and $a$, the deviation from the cosmic energy balance is much smaller.
+For uniform steps w.r.t.\ $\log a$ and $a$, the deviation from the cosmic energy balance is much smaller.
 For all integrators, fluctuations in $\Delta E$ occur around shell-crossing; afterwards, the values of $\Delta E$ settle again within an error band of $\pm 1\%$ for $a$-steps, whereas the sparser time sampling for $\log a$-steps causes larger errors at late times.
-Perhaps surprisingly, the energy error of the non-symplectic RK3 method is very similar to that of Symplectic 2 and the other integrators for all cases.
-Our main conclusion from this experiment is that sufficiently small timesteps are much more important than exact symplecticity for obtaining the correct evolution of the energy in simulations that only resolve mildly non-linear scales.
+The energy error of the non-symplectic RK3 method is very similar to that of Symplectic~2 and the other integrators for all cases.
+Our main conclusion from this experiment is that sufficiently small timesteps are much more important than symplecticity for obtaining the correct evolution of the energy in simulations that only resolve mildly non-linear scales.
+In view of the fact that the Hubble flow effectively introduces a drag term (see \ref{sec:contact} ), this is perhaps not surprising.
 (However, we caution that symplecticity becomes crucial when simulating orbits within bound structures that have decoupled from the Hubble flow such as dark matter haloes, which approximate methods such as \textsc{FastPM} do not aim to resolve.)
 In this experiment, the fact that \textsc{LPTFrog} is connected to contact geometry did not lead to improved results in terms of the $\Delta E$ metric in comparison to e.g.\ \textsc{PowerFrog}, and their difference is miniscule.
 We verified that our new $\mPi$-integrators perform similarly to \textsc{FastPM} also in two and three dimensions in terms of the energy balance; however, the evaluation of the potential energy by cloud-in-cell interpolation becomes significantly noisier.